JCC High School Counseling Center

 NCAA

-If you plan to participate in Division 1 or 2 college athletics after high school, you need to register at NCAA.com.
-Talk to your coaches.
-Talk to our Athletic Director.
-It is recommended that you take two years of Spanish and a 4th year of higher level math and/or science to meet the core requirements for eligibility.
-Register early so you know the eligibility requirements.
+If a student plans to participate in Division 1 or 2 college athletics, they need to register at NCAA.com.
+Talk to high school coaches.
+Talk to your Athletic Director.
+Register early so you are aware of the initial eligibility standards.
+Student athletes are advised to you use a Division I or II worksheet from NCAA to their track quality points.
+All required JCC HS classes are approved as core courses except Geometry in Construction.
+It is recommended that student athletes take two years of Spanish and a 4th year of higher level math and/or science to meet the initial eligibility standards.

 TRANSCRIPTS